Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: The Surr-NAS-Bench-DARTS Dataset

 \subsection{Data Collection}

-Since the DARTS search space we consider is too large to exhaustively evaluate, a central question in our design was how to decide which architectures to include to achieve a good coverage of the overall architecture space while also providing a special focus on well-performing regions that optimizers tend to explore more.
-Our principal methodology is inspired by~\citet{eggensperger-aaai15}, who balanced unbiased collection by uniform random sampling for good overall coverage with biased and dense data collection in high-performance regions by running hyperparameter optimizers.
-This is desirable for a surrogate benchmark since we are interested in well-performing optimizers that explore well-performing regions.
+To achieve good global coverage, we use random search to evaluate $\sim$23k architectures.
+We note that space-filling designs such as quasi-random sequences, e.g. Sobol sequences~\citep{sobol1967distribution}, or Latin Hypercubes~\citep{mckay2000comparison} and Adaptive Submodularity~\citep{golovin2011adaptive} may also provide good initial coverage.

-Following this approach, we evaluated over 25k randomly sampled architectures and added architectures found by the following nine optimizers.
-We used Tree-of-Parzen-Estimators (TPE)~\citep{bergstra-nips11a} as implemented by~\citet{Falkner18} as a baseline BO method.
+Random search is supplemented by data which we collect from running a variety of optimizers, representing Bayesian Optimization (BO), evolutionary algorithms and One-Shot Optimizers.
+We used Tree-of-Parzen-Estimators (TPE)~\citep{bergstra-nips11a} as implemented by~\cite{Falkner18} as a baseline BO method.
 Since several recent works have proposed to apply BO over combinatorial spaces~\citep{oh2019combinatorial,baptista2018bayesian} we also used COMBO~\citep{oh2019combinatorial}.
 We included BANANAS~\citep{white2019bananas} as our third BO method, which uses a neural network with a path-based encoding as a surrogate model and hence scales better with the number of function evaluations.
-As two representatives of evolutionary approaches to NAS we chose Regularized Evolution (RE)~\citep{real2019regularized} as it is still one of the state-of-the art methods in discrete NAS and Differential Evolution~\citep{price2006differential} as implemented by~\citet{dehb}.
-Accounting for the surge in interest in One-Shot NAS, our data collection also entails evaluation of architectures from the search trajectory of DARTS~\citep{darts}, GDAS~\citep{dong2019search}, RANDOM-WS~\citep{li2019random} and PC-DARTS~\citep{xu2019pcdarts}.
-For details on the setup of each NAS optimizer and the architecture training details we refer to Appendices~\ref{sec:dataset_generation} and~\ref{subsec:dataset:data_collection}, respectively.
+As two representatives of evolutionary approaches to NAS, we chose Regularized Evolution (RE)~\citep{real2019regularized} as it is still one of the state-of-the art methods in discrete NAS and Differential Evolution~\citep{price2006differential} as implemented by~\cite{dehb}.
+Accounting for the surge in interest in One-Shot NAS, our collected data collection also entails evaluation of architectures from search trajectories of DARTS~\citep{darts}, GDAS~\citep{dong2019search}, DrNAS~\citep{chen2020drnas} and PC-DARTS~\citep{xu2019pcdarts}.
+For details on the architecture training details, we refer to Section~\ref{subsec:dataset:data_collection}.

-In total, our dataset $\mathcal{D}$ consists of around 50.000 data points, broken down into the optimizers they originate from in Table~\ref{tab:results:optimizer_configs}.
-For each architecture $\lambda\in\Lambda$, the dataset contains the following metrics: train/validation/test accuracy, training time and number of model parameters.
+For each architecture $a \in \mathcal{A}$, the dataset contains the following metrics: train/validation/test accuracy, training time and number of model parameters.